pereznetworks/My-Tic-Tac-Toe-Game/README.md

     - and keep track of wins/losses

   - Add AI, (make the computer player smarter)
-    - mske it appear that the computer player 'learns'.
-      - by saving the state of the gameBoardState table at the end of each game, lose or win.
+    - make it appear that the computer player learns, by saving the state of the gameBoardState table at the end of each game, lose or win.
-      - add code to analyze the saved game...
+     - then add code to analyze the saved game...
       - to reveal which move at which turn can be taken...
       - to win, or not lose, that scenario in the future.
     - full implementation of a min-max or other algorithm,

 #### TLDR *=)*